-Penang (also called Panang) curry is a mild, nutty curry which is basically made up of a Thai red curry with the addition of Peanut Butter.
-To make my Penang Whole30/Paleo approved, full of flavor, but also easy to whip up I took some short cuts.
+Penang (also called Panang) curry is a mild, nutty curry which is basically made up of Thai red curry with the addition of peanut butter.
+To make my Easy Penang Curry Chicken + Noodle Bowls Whole30/Paleo approved, full of flavor, but also easy to whip up I took some short cuts.
 But rest assured, its still one heck of a meal, trust me!

 You all know how I like to keep it simple and flavorful, so here is how I did it.
-To make a quick Penang, I combined ready made Thai Red Curry Paste with some creamy almond butter, a little ground coriander and cumin and voila!
-Paleo Penang paste like WOAH.
+To make a quick Penang, I combined ready-made Thai Red Curry Paste with some creamy almond butter, a little ground coriander and cumin and voila, Paleo Penang paste — WOAH.

 Chicken, spaghetti squash, and tons of veggies cooked in this curry make for one dreamy dinner.
-All you thai food lovers, get out there and make this asap!
+All you Thai food lovers, get out there and make these Easy Penang Curry Chicken + Noodle Bowls asap!
 You’re going to love it!

 - 3 tbsp.
 Red Curry Paste